Affiliate links on Android Authority may earn us a commission. Learn more.

 Bugko is a powerful MTG tool with a lot of decent features.
 It has features for both judges and players as well.
 There is an offline database of over 30,000 cards, a rule book, tournament decklist updates, and it sources news from a few dozen sources.
 That makes it an excellent all-in-one tool.
 The database has a syntax search to find the cards you need to find.
 Some additional tools include a life counter for up to four players, a ban list, and 15 counters to help keep track of your counters.
 There are more things, but it’d take another 200 words to list them all out.
 Check it out, this is one of the good Magic The Gathering apps.

 Amazon is a bit of a lame pick for a list like this but it’s still a great app for Magic fans.
 The online retailer has tens of thousands of cards for sale from real card shops around the country.
-There is the occasional chance at a counterfeit but by and large the experience is positive.
+There is the occasional chance at a counterfeit but by and large, the experience is positive.
 People buy things in various ways, but I have wish lists on Amazon for entire decks worth of cards.
 You can buy booster boxes, fat packs, dice, game mats, and other paraphernalia as well.
-By and large, Amazon is best for buying individual cards, most of which are at competitive prices since they’re usually being sold through card shops via Amazon.
+However, Amazon is best for buying individual cards, most of which are at competitive prices since they’re usually being sold through card shops via Amazon.
 You can always compare prices with TCG if you suspect a card is too much.
 Just don’t forget to support your local card shops too.

 Price: Free / $2.99